 The Homosassa River Alliance is a community driven non for profit 501(c) (3) organization whose goal is to focus on the health of the continued development and use of the river.
 We are concerned about the abuse and overuse of our coastal rivers, springs, and wetlands which is why this group was organized.

 Our goal is to be the “Voice of the River” and to educate the public on different impacts on the river’s health.
 Reacting and responding to both the positive and negative situations brought on by the continued development and use of the river.
 We are assuring its restoration, health and protection for the benefit of future generations.

-Our tax-deductible membership dues are $10 per person per calendar year.
+Our tax-deductible membership dues are $10 per person or $20 per family per calendar year.

-Membership will put you on our mailing list for notices of meetings, sub-committee concerns, special events and for the newsletter, Voice of the River, which comes out three times a year.
-The majority of our work is educational and we do the necessary research to be well informed.
+Membership and an e-mail address will put you on our mailing list for notices of meetings, sub-committee concerns, and special events and for the newsletter, Voice of the River newsletter, which comes out at least twice a year.
+The majority of our work is educational and to do the necessary research to be well informed.

 - Education – an all-day training tour of the Homosassa River for third grade students in Homosassa Elementary School.